Wat Phanan Choeng: Visit by Zheng He

 The temple was visited in 1407 CE by Zheng He, a Chinese Muslim eunuch admiral from Yunnan who leading his second Ming imperial voyage.
 He bestowed gifts upon the temple in a great ceremony that included Siamese royal participation, and is today remembered by Thai-Chinese visitors who still visit the temple in his honour.

+Toponymy

+Its name Phanan Choeng has two origins.
+The first, the legend of princess Soi Dok Mak, legendarily the Chinese emperor gave his daughter, princess Soi Dok Mak (เจ้าหญิงสร้อยดอกหมาก), to prince Sai Nam Pheung (เจ้าชายสายน้ำผึ้ง).
+The emperor sent the princess by the beautifully decorated junk to Ayutthaya.
+After the ship landed, it appeared prince Sai Nam Pheung did not send anyone to welcome her, so she was disappointed but he teased her saying "if you don't want to get out the ship, stay there" then the princess held her breath to dead.
+Prince Sai Nam Pheung was in mourning and ordered workers to build a shrine as a remembrance of his beloved Soi Dok Mak.
+Locals believe that the legend may be the origin of the temple which is derived from Pra Nang Long Choeng (พระนางลองเชิง, "Her Majesty took a stance").
+Today, a shrine dedicated to her is built at the end of the temple.
+The shrine is a place where one can ask for blessings, especially in matters of love and career.

+Historically, the name Phanan Choeng derived from the Khmer, Phanaeng means "overlap" or "interlace" and Choeng means "foot", overall meaning refers to the Luang Pho Tho's cross-legged posture.

 Visiting information

 Wat Phanan Choeng is located in Khlong Suan Plu Sub-district, Phra Nakhon Si Ayutthaya District, Phra Nakhon Si Ayutthaya, Thailand, 13000.

 It is open daily from 8 am to 5 pm.
 The entrance fee is 20 baht, paid at a small booth at the entrance.

 The temple may be reached brom Bangkok by road Asia (Highway 32).

 Via public transit, the temple may be reached from New Mor Chit station, where there are many buses to Ayutthaya every day.
 It may also be reached by vans at the Victory Monument or Future Park Rangsit.
 One may also take a motorcycle taxi or auto rickshaw to Wat Phanan Choeng.

 By train, after going from Bangkok railway station to Ayutthaya railway station, one may take a motorcycle taxi or auto rickshaw to reach the temple.